jaroslav-kubicek/yamlconf/README.md

 const config = require('yamlconf')('./path/to/config.yml');
 ```

-Pass the configuration object for more
+Pass the configuration object for more options:

 | Property | Meaning | Defaults to |
 | ---- | ---- | --- |